5ecurealf/Weekend-project-2/README.md

 # Joke Generator App

 A web application that generates jokes based on user-selected topics, tones, kinds, and temperatures.
-Users can also analyze generated jokes using visual charts.
+Users can also analyze generated jokes.

 ## Features